cdl-geneseo/geneseo-dictionary/B/Bhangra.md

 # Bhangra

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bhangra

 Created by  Unknown User (jmb53) on Nov 19, 2012

 n.
 Pronunciation: Amer. / bɑŋgrɑ, -rə] 1.
 An organization on the Geneseo campus performs a specific type of dance to traditional Punjabi music.
 Both the music and dance genres are known as Bhangra.
 “You should come see Bhangra perform on Friday night.”J. Boselli, 2012